-And while you’ll find a lot of information saying otherwise, as a local, I can tell you Puerto Rico is generally very safe for travel.
+With the ongoing health crisis and other online information suggesting otherwise, it’s a smart question to ask.
+But, as a local, I can tell you Puerto Rico is generally very safe for travel.

 Since I know travelers can have different concerns about safety in Puerto Rico, I’ve put together some tips and advice about safety in Puerto Rico.
 I hope it helps you to comfortably explore all the many beautiful places to visit in Puerto Rico.

 - Things to Know About Safety in Puerto Rico

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 Puerto Rico is generally safe for travelers that take appropriate measures regarding the ongoing pandemic.
 Travelers should take note of the hurricane season when they’re planning their trip and take normal precautions to avoid pickpocketing and robbery, the most common crimes affecting visitors in Puerto Rico.

 Puerto Rico is relatively safe for visitors, as it has a lower crime rate than many other regions in the United States.
 It’s one of the safest Caribbean islands.
 Much of the violent gun crime in Puerto Rico relates to drug trafficking and gang activity, which doesn’t usually affect travelers.